Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Discussion and conclusions

-In conclusion, using a combination of small-angle and wide-angle X-ray scattering, we have observed clear indications of the Widom line in supercooled liquid Te as well as the structural changes that accompany it.
-Our results suggest that intermediate-range ordering, likely of a bond-orientational nature, is strongly associated with the anomalous properties of liquid Te and underlies the phenomena of liquid polymorphism in this system.
+In conclusion, using a combination of small-angle and wide-angle X-ray scattering, we have observed clear maxima in the thermodynamic response functions in supercooled liquid Te as well as the structural changes that accompany it.
+Our results suggest that intermediate-range ordering, likely of a bond-orientational nature, is strongly associated with the anomalous properties of liquid Te.
+This is consistent with the two-state model and points to the possibility of liquid polymorphism in this system.
 Moreover, the striking resemblance between Te and water in various properties, in spite of their different local structures, points to the possible existence of water-like thermodynamic anomalies in a family of liquid systems.
 Thus, our study suggests that the competition between bond- and density-ordering can be a general phenomenon and plays a crucial role in the thermodynamics of liquid systems.